-The Appeals Council reviews decisions made by administrative law judges (ALJs) at disability appeal hearings.
-Every request for appeal that comes in gets looked at by the Appeals Council, but the Appeals Council does not always grant requests for appeal.
-(There are about 115 administrative appeals judges and officers on the Appeals Council, and they process around 150,000 cases per year.)
+The Appeals Council reviews decisions made by ALJs at disability appeal hearings.
+The Appeals Council looks at every appeal request it receives, but it doesn't always grant requests for appeal.
+(There are about 115 administrative appeals judges and officers on the Appeals Council, and they process around 150,000 cases each year.)

 If the Appeals Council decides the ALJ's decision was right, it will deny your request for review, and the ALJ's decision will stand as is.
-In that case, you will receive a letter from the Social Security Administration (SSA) explaining the denial.
+In that case, you'll receive a letter from the Social Security Administration (SSA) explaining the denial.

-There are several factors the Disability Appeals Council looks at when deciding whether or not it will review an appeal from an ALJ’s decision.
-If any of the following are true, the Appeals Council is likely to grant an appeal.
+There are several factors the Disability Appeals Council will look at when deciding whether or not it will review your case after an ALJ has denied your appeal.
+If any of the following are true, the Appeals Council will likely grant an appeal.

-The most common decision the Appeals Council makes is to deny review of an appeal.
+The most common action the Appeals Council takes is to deny the review of an appeal.
 The next most common action taken by the Appeals Council is to send the case back to an ALJ.
-The Appeals Council makes a decision itself in fewer than 5% of all appeals.
+The Appeals Council actually decides the case in fewer than 5% of all appeals.

-You must make a request for appeal to the Appeals Council in writing within 60 days after you receive notice of the ALJ's decision.
+You have the right to ask the Disability Appeals Council to review your case if the ALJ denied your claim at your disability hearing.
+But don't delay.
+You must file your request for appeal to the Appeals Council in writing within 60 days after you receive notice of the ALJ's decision.